-- A significant acquisition, sale of a business, merger or takeover bid; - A change in the general character or nature of a company; - Entering into or loss of significant contracts; - Bankruptcy, impending insolvency, or other financial problems; - Significant new business opportunities (i.e., discoveries, inventions, new orders or contracts), or the loss of business; - A change in a company's capital structure; or - Earnings information or information about a dividend declaration.
+- A significant acquisition, sale of a business, merger or takeover bid; - A change in the general character or nature of a company; - Entering into or loss of significant contracts; - Bankruptcy, impending insolvency, or other financial problems;

-Employees of CIBC Mellon may become aware of sensitive, confidential information concerning the business of CIBC Mellon, a client, prospective client, vendors or other company whose securities are publicly traded on an exchange.
+- Significant new business opportunities (i.e., discoveries, inventions, new orders or contracts), or the loss of business: - A change in a company's capital structure; or - Earnings information or information about a dividend declaration.

+Employees of CIBC Mellon may become aware of sensitive, confidential information concerning the business of CIBC Mellon, a client, prospective client, vendors, or other company whose securities are publicly traded on an exchange.
 Canadian securities legislation prohibits individuals with inside information from trading on the basis of such information or from informing anyone about such information (i.e. tipping), other than in the necessary course of performing their duties.

 To ensure adherence to these laws, all CIBC Mellon employees must not trade in securities if the employee has inside information about such securities or the issuer of such securities.
 In addition, CIBC Mellon employees must not advise or talk to others (tip) regarding trading in those circumstances.
-Employees are prohibited from placing transactions in securities if this would create an actual or perceived to) conflict of interest between the employee, clients or CIBC Mellon.
+Employees are prohibited from placing transactions in securities if this would create a real, potential, or perceived conflict of interest between the employee, clients, or CIBC Mellon.
 Employees must also not seek to benefit in any way from their access to CIBC Mellon or client information.

-Employees of CIBC Mellon must obtain pre-clearance from Corporate Compliance to trade any securities where such transaction could result in an actual or perceived conflict of interest related to insider trading or tipping.
-Corporate Compliance will either approve or reject the trade by e-mail.
+Employees of CIBC Mellon must obtain pre-clearance from Human Resources to trade any securities where such transaction could result in a real, potential, or perceived conflict of interest related to insider trading or tipping.
+Human Resources will either approve or reject the trade by e-mail.

-While it is recognized that based on the services currently provided by CIBC Mellon, employees are not likely to come into possession of inside information, any questions regarding insider trading should be directed to Corporate Compliance at corporatecompliance@cibcmellon.com.
+While it is recognized that based on the services currently provided by CIBC Mellon, employees are not likely to come into possession of insider information, any questions regarding insider trading should be directed to Human Resources at humanresources@cibcmellon.com.